71 Lime Street,

 On 20th December 1920 the City Picture House was renamed the Futurist Cinema, a name the closed and derelict building still bore until its demolition in August 2016.

-The Futurist Cinema was very popular and managed to retain its hold even after competition from the huge Paramount (Odeon) and Forum (ABC) opened which sometimes forced the Futurist into taking off-circuit films.
+The Futurist Cinema was very popular and managed to retain its hold even after competition from the huge Paramount (Odeon) and Forum (ABC) opened which sometimes forced the Futurist Cinema into taking off-circuit films.

-In May 1954 Twentieth Century Fox took over the cinema as their Cinemascope venue in the city and it was equipped with a large screen, re-opening on 20th May 1954 with Tyrone Power in “King of the Khyber Rifles”.
-In 1955, Twentieth Century Fox took over the adjacant Scala Cinema, and also equipped that with Cinemascope.
+In May 1954 it was equipped with CinemaScope by the then operator Levy Circuit and it was equipped with a large screen, re-opening on 20th May 1954 with Tyrone Power in “King of the Khyber Rifles”.
+In 1955 the Levy Circuit, operators of the adjacant Scala Cinema, also equipped that with CinemaScope.

 Later, in 1960, the Futurist Cinema was acquired by ABC and was equipped with 70mm/Todd-AO re-opening on 10th July 1960 with Gordon Macrea in “Oklahoma” which ran for 20 weeks.
 It became ABC’s roadhouse cinema for extended runs of features such as “Earthquake”.

 Eventually, as ABC tripled their main cinema (the ex-Forum directly across the street), the Futurist Cinema was closed on 17th July 1982 with Mel Brook’s “History of the World-Part 1” and “Blazing Saddles”.